rowandevving/backdrop/README.md

-# Scape
+# Backdrop

 > [!IMPORTANT]
-> Scape is currently being rewritten from scratch using [Wails](https://wails.io), aimed at enhancing its functionality and performance from the current extremely crude state of the app.
+> Backdrop is currently being rewritten from scratch using [Wails](https://wails.io), aimed at enhancing its functionality and performance from the current extremely crude state of the app.

 An open-source alternative to Bing Wallpapers, utilising https://pkg.go.dev/github.com/TimothyYe/bing-wallpaper